17th European Rogaining Championships

 Cancelled by 31 June 2021 – 50%,

-Any cancellations made after 1 August are not entitled to a reimbursement.
+Any cancellations made after the 16th of August are not entitled to a reimbursement.

 As there can be some travel restrictions from certain countries, we are willing to refund the entry fee, if you cannot travel to the race.
 The refund claim should be made before the race starts!